How Much Waste Does Ireland Produce?

 It is unnecessary and causes a lot of concern for our countryside and all the wildlife that inhabits it.
 In order to combat illegal dumping in the upland Dublin/Wicklow areas, the Protecting Uplands and Rural Environments (PURE) Project was initiated in 2006.
 Each month, the PURE Project collects 30 tonnes of illegally dumped waste in these areas.

 With so much waste around it is little wonder that there is increasing pressure on landfill sites and other waste infrastructure.The capacity of these dumps has improved since 2001, largely due to the licensing of additional and extended landfill facilities.
-However, in 2003 the EPA reported that landfills in six of the ten management plan regions nationwide had less than three years' capacity left.
 A number of regions continue to have very limited landfill capacity remaining.
+More information on these and other aspects of Irish waste can be found in the EPA's National Waste Report 2011 (published in 2013).

 previousPrevious - Hazardous Waste